USEPA/workshops/lessons/r_basics.md

 ### Exercise 1.2

 For this second exercise we are going to get used to using some basic functions.
-Use the green stickies when you have completed, and red stickies if you are running into problems.
+Use the yellow stickies when you have completed, and blue stickies if you are running into problems.

 1. Save your work in a script, make sure "r1_introR.R" file you created in Exercise 1 is open.
 Enter your commands into this script.
 2. Add in a comment line to separate this section.
 It should look something like: `# Exercise 1.2: Getting used to functions and basic syntax`.